Bathwater (song)

 "Bathwater" is a ska punk song written by Tom Dumont, Tony Kanal, and Gwen Stefani for No Doubt's fourth studio album Return of Saturn (2000).
 It was released as the album's fourth and final single on November 14, 2000.

 Background and writing

 The song was written in only ten minutes, opening with slow New Orleans funeral brass and Adrian Young as a human beat-box.
 The lyrics discuss overcoming insecurities about a relationship with adoration.
 The lyric "to wash in your old bathwater" means accepting a lover's faults.

-"Bathwater" is a ska punk song written in the key of E minor.
+"Bathwater" is a ska punk and a pop punk song written in the key of E minor.
 It is composed in swing time with a medium swing and moves at a moderately fast tempo of 138 beats per minute.
 The song's verses are carried by perfect fifth chords with a i-IV chord progression.
 Some use minor key piano chords on the off beat.
 Stefani's vocal range spans over two octaves in the song, from G3 to B5.